 Some people are confused about the difference between a test fit and a space plan.
 That’s actually quite simple, too.
 While a test fit merely determines if a space can meet your functional needs, a space plan is a much more detailed elaboration of what your space will look like, what it will feel like, and how it will enable the activity that will take place within the space.

-The space plan will show circulation patterns, office areas, meeting areas, and kitchens or break rooms.
-It’ll show furniture layouts and equipment placement.
-Among those elements, it’ll take into consideration workflow, the image you want to project, the atmosphere you want to create, the culture you want to reflect in your environment, and the way in which you want your space to present to employees and visitors.
+The space plan will show circulation patterns, office areas, meeting areas, and kitchens or lounge areas.
+It will show furniture layouts and equipment placement.
+Among those elements, it will take into consideration workflow.
+The image you want to project.
+The atmosphere you want to create.
+The culture you want to reflect in your environment and the way in which you want your space to present to employees and visitors.

 Do I Have To Ask For a Test Fit?

-The simple answer is no. But why wouldn’t you want to?
+The simple answer is no. But why wouldn’t you?

 A test fit will tell you if your space is adequate for your purposes.
-More important, it’ll indicate the modifications that might be required.
-If you don’t own the building, it’ll inform your lease negotiations and your financial exposure, especially if significant improvements or renovations will be required before you take occupancy.
+More important, it will indicate the modifications that might be required.
+If you don’t own the building, it will inform your lease negotiations and your financial exposure.
+Especially if significant improvements or renovations will be required before you take occupancy.